Educational Consumer Tips

 Contact Better Business Bureau where a specific invention development company is located and your local or state consumer protection offices for information concerning any company with which you are considering doing business.
 These offices can also advise you of any state regulations concerning the invention promotion industry.

 Other information regarding patents and trademarks may be obtained from the Office of Information Services, Patent and Trademark Office, U.S. Department of Commerce, Washington, D.C.
 20231.
-That office advises BBB that it does not have information on specific companies and does not make recommendations regarding invention promotion firms.About the Author: Rachel Willard is Communications and Marketing Manager for BBB serving Eastern Massachusetts, Maine, Rhode Island and Vermont.
+That office advises BBB that it does not have information on specific companies and does not make recommendations regarding invention promotion firms.About the Author: Rachel Gelb is Communications and Marketing Manager for BBB serving Eastern Massachusetts, Maine, Rhode Island and Vermont.
 Find Rachel on Google +.

 Questions and Comments